TOP PRACTICES AND TRENDS

 4. The exclusion loophole

-As of July 2022, almost two thirds of the financial institutions assessed in the Tracker don’t have an exclusion policy for oil and gas.
-Their current policies are limited to enhanced due diligence processes or in the case of asset owners and asset managers, company dialogue and engagement strategies.
+As of June 2023, almost two thirds of the financial institutions assessed in the Tracker don’t have an exclusion policy for oil and gas.
+Their current policies are limited to enhanced due diligence processes in or in the case of investors, company dialogue and engagement strategies without clear redlines for oil and gas companies.
 Exclusion policies and engagement strategies should go hand in hand: investors should have robust, time-bound demands and include sanctions and exclusions when their demands are not met.

 5. The GFANZ loophole